MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 # Tutorial: Data import and exploration (Microsoft R)

-**Applies to: R Server and R Client** <sup>[**1**](#chunking)</sup>
+**Applies to: R Server and R Client** <sup>[ **1**](#chunking)</sup>

-Microsoft R provides a native binary data file format (.xdf) designed for efficient read operations of arbitrary rows and columns.
-In this tutorial, you will learn how to convert a CSV text file into XDF using **rxImport** from the RevoScaleR function library.
+As a data scientist, the first order of business is typically data-related.
+In this tutorial, you will learn how to load a text delimited .csv file into a Microsoft R session, and use functions from the RevoScaleR library to explore the data's shape and contours.

+In Microsoft R, you can work with data in-memory as a data frame, or save it to disk as an XDF file.
+XDF is the native binary data file format for Microsoft R. It has built-in compression, which you can configure.
+More importantly, it is designed around the primacy of variables (columnar data) rather than rowsets as the principal determinant of data set composition.
+Analysis and data mining tens to form around variables, so having a columnar storage enables efficient read-write operations for individual variables.

+To load a text file, you can use **rxImport** from the RevoScaleR function library.
 The **rxImport** function takes source data as an input and returns a data source object.
 Optionally, by specifying an *outFile* parameter, it creates an XDF.

 ## What you will learn in this tutorial

-1. Convert CSV data to the XDF data file format
+1. How to load CSV data using **rxImport** and optionally save it as an XDF
-2. Obtain information about the data structure and data characteristics
+2. HOw to obtain information about the data structure
 3. Use parameters for selective import and conversion
 4. Summarize data
 4. Subset and transform data